 What Are Uneven Floor Surfaces

 There are many reasons that a floor’s surface can be uneven.
-One common reason is water damage that caused warping.
-Another is that prior owners put subflooring on top of subflooring (on top of subflooring….) which settled or warped over the years.
+One common reason is water damage that causes warping.
+Another is that prior owners put subflooring on top of subflooring (on top of subflooring….), which settled or warped over the years.

 Worn-out flooring or subflooring can also cause uneven surfaces.
 And if your home has a basement or other uneven concrete-based surface, it can lead to an uneven floor surface.

 Ideally, you would want to remove all the old flooring and subflooring and have everything leveled with a brand-new subflooring surface.
 However, not every renovation budget supports this.
 And some surfaces are more complicated as they could have been caused by the structure below.

 The best flooring for uneven surfaces is one that is easily installed without using glue, tacks, staples or nails.
 Floors that float over the sub-flooring are the most flexible flooring because they can be snapped together and put in place, and you have a lot of options.

 For most homes, you have three main choices for floating floors-luxury vinyl tile, luxury vinyl plank, and engineered hardwood flooring.
 You could also choose carpeting which is more forgiving than other flooring.
 But it needs to be tacked in place, and you would notice the uneven floors as you walk across.

 Luxury Vinyl Tiles

 Luxury vinyl tiles hold firmly together and look like regular tile.
 You can get a variety of patterns and colors to match whatever your heart desires.